veridu/veridu-php/README.md

 Examples
 --------
-Examples of basic usage are located in the examples/ directory.
+Examples of basic usage are located in the [samples repository](https://github.com/veridu/samples).

 Bugs and feature requests
 -------------------------